 In regard to the requested populations for NIP listing, the PBAC agreed in principle with the sponsor’s request for continuation of current vaccine eligibility criteria, that apply for booster doses for adults under the National COVID-19 Vaccination Program (NCVP).
 The PBAC noted that a restricted program limited to a smaller group of high-risk individuals would reduce health outcomes at the population level.

 The PBAC noted that currently primary course vaccination is recommended for all people aged 18 years and older, and for children aged 6 months and older with medical conditions that may increase their risk of severe disease or death from COVID-19.
 Current advice for all COVID-19 vaccinations is available in the AIH.
 Most people require one dose for their primary course.
 People with severe immunocompromise are recommended two primary doses and can consider a third.
 Further doses every 6 or 12 months may be recommended based on an individual’s age and presence of risk factors for severe disease.
-The PBAC noted that the submission had focussed on booster doses, however considered it would be important that a recommendation for NIP listing was consistent with the summary of current ATAGI recommendations for COVID-19 vaccination as provided in .
+The PBAC noted that the submission had focussed on booster doses, however considered it would be important that a recommendation for NIP listing was consistent with the summary of current ATAGI recommendations for COVID-19 vaccination as provided in Table 3.
 The PBAC noted use of primary doses and paediatric doses would likely each represent a small proportion of the total usage.
 Lower dose formulations would need to be requested for listing for paediatric populations (3 micrograms for children 6 months to 4 years, and 10 micrograms for children 5 to 11 years).

 The PBAC considered the appropriate main comparator was no booster vaccination given that no COVID-19 vaccines are currently included on the NIP.